 Rather, the JPA is incentivized to maintain a stable customer base and to keep all municipalities locked into the JPA.
 Municipal electric accounts represent the largest income stream for Community Choice Aggregators.

 Thus, advertising low GHG emission rates bestows favorable press on MCE, which assists the JPA in maintaining maximum private sector enrollment in its clean energy program.
-This results in MCE's (and all other CCAs) ability to keep energy prices per customer as low as possible.
+This results in MCE's (and all other CCAs) ability to keep energy prices per customer as low as possible, albeit not necessarily lower than the incumbent utility's prices.

 The conflict-of-interest for MCE and its municipal members is all the more tenuous considering that, after 7 years in business with high customer participation, MCE's total cost of energy is only six-hundredths of 1% less than PG&E.